 Hagigat HaTorah: In this special program the community celebrates our 1st graders beginning their formal Jewish education.
 The students and their families learn together about the tradition of the wimple, a special cloth that is used to wrap the Torah, and create a wimple that honors the child and his or her family’s heritage.
 In a meaningful Shabbat ceremony, families share the wimples with the community and offer blessings to their 1st graders before joining in a celebratory kiddush.

 Religious education: Shaarey Tikvah’s small size means that we can customize each student’s learning.
 Our students who attend Jewish Day school benefit from practicing Torah-reading and tefilah skills they have learned during the week.
 Our educators can work individually with students who seek to further develop their Judaic education through tutoring, online programs, or Shabbat morning classes.
-Contact our Director of Congregational Education, Rabbi Rachel Brown, to discuss an individualized learning plan.
+Contact Rabbi Roland to discuss an individualized learning plan.